Handbook

 - Respect & protect intellectual property.
 I will suitably use and cite and all content use intellectual property (websites, books, media, software, etc.) according to the copyright or creative commons licensing.

 Access to Eden Prairie Schools’ owned technology is a privilege and not a right.
-At any point access to devices, internet and the like can be revoked.
+At any point access to devices, Internet and the like can be revoked.

 Student Digital Responsibility